sib-swiss/sparql-examples/README.md

 java -jar sparql-examples-utils.jar -i examples/ -p UniProt -f ttl > examples_UniProt.ttl
 ```

 > You can then load this file to this project SPARQL endpoint!
+We recommend to upload it to a named graph: your endpoint URL + `/.well-known/sparql-examples`

 Or compile for all example folders, as JSON-LD, to the standard output: